-When we get hit by an idea, the thing we most clearly see is the solution.
+When we get hit by an idea, we most clearly see the solution.
 I show this as the awesome box on the canvas below.

-We spend a disproportionate amount of time talking about the uniqueness of our product features or its underlying technology breakthroughs.
-And we believe that if we simply build out this solution, everything else will work itself out.
-Not necessarily true…
+We spend a disproportionate amount of time discussing the uniqueness of our product features or its underlying technology breakthroughs.
+And we believe that if we build out this solution, everything else will work itself out.
+That is not necessarily true…

-The bigger and more immediate problem though is that other people don’t see what you see (yet).
-In order to get them on your side, you have to frame your story differently.
+The bigger and more immediate problem, though, is that other people don’t see what you see (yet).
+You have to frame your story differently to get them on your side.

 The Investor Story